MauricioTheAnalyst/Kronox-Analysis/README.md

 [Earnings Reports January 2022.pdf](https://github.com/XxMrSpotlessxX/Mauricio-Macias-Serrano-Kronox-Analysis/files/9088177/Earnings.Reports.January.2022.pdf)

-### 2.Complie data into Excel for further Analysis
+### 2. Complie data into Excel for further Analysis

 I complied the data from each year into a single excel file that could be used in tableau for data vizualization.
 Below is an image of the excel sheet associated with balance sheet analysis.
 Note that I ommited some elements of the balance sheet that were not necesary for my analysis.